base-org/web/apps/base-docs/tutorials/docs/2_data-indexers-subquery.md

 - _Transaction Handlers_: On each and every transaction that matches optional filter criteria, run a mapping function
 - _Log Handers_: On each and every log that matches optional filter criteria, run a mapping function

-As we are indexing all user claims from the Bridge to Base NFT contract, the first step is to import the contract abi definition which can be obtained from [here](https://basescan.org/token/0xEa2a41c02fA86A4901826615F9796e603C6a4491#code).
+As you are indexing all user claims from the Bridge to Base NFT contract, the first step is to import the contract ABI definition which can be obtained from [here](https://basescan.org/token/0xEa2a41c02fA86A4901826615F9796e603C6a4491#code).
 Copy the entire contract ABI and save it as a file called `erc721base.abi.json` in the `/abis` directory.

 Update the `datasources` section as follows: